VoxeLibre/VoxeLibre/mods/HUD/mcl_title/API.md

 The element will stay for the per-player param `stay` or `data.stay` (in gametick which is 1/20 second).

-Here is a usage exemple:
+Here is a usage example:

 ```lua
 --show a title in the HUD with minecraft color "gold"